Trending Healthy Kids Topics

 How to Treat and Prevent Drool Rash

-Drooling becomes noticeable between three to six months of age, which is caused by increased salivation (sialorrhea) that may be...
+Drooling becomes noticeable between 3-6 months of age, which is caused by increased salivation (sialorrhea) that may be due to...

 Hydrocele is a collection of clear fluid in a thin-walled sack that also contains the testicle.
 Hydroceles are more common in...